isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 "This is it...it must be the one.
 I have finally found out..."

-A note was attached to it , saying "Discern the suitable occasion to sing."
+A note was attached to it, saying "Discern the suitable occasion to sing."

 "Brother, I would like to hear Sanyama-bushi."